 Spray foam does have one thing going for it.
 It is more likely to keep water moisture out of your home.
 Foam will reduce the likelihood of mold if you live in a wet area, but this one positive is checked by a safety hazard.
 Foam is the most flammable of all the insulation material types.
 Unlike cellulose blow-in insulation, it doesn’t slow fire but instead fans the flames.

 Related Post: Understand Four Types of Blow-In Insulation

-Blow-in insulation doesn’t expand like spray foam.
+Blown-in insulation doesn’t expand like spray foam.
 Some fans of spray foam insulation say this makes it less efficient.
 That’s true if you decide to take up insulation as a do-it-yourself project.
 Professionals, however, know precisely how much to fill between drywall to get the same efficient insulation as foam.

 Cellulose insulation is much easier to install in homes already standing.
 We will not need to tear down your drywall to spray.
 This saves your time and money.
-Nu-Wool blow-in insulation offered by Valley Insulation LLC also slows and stifles flames, giving you that extra bit of time to evacuate your family.
+Nu-Wool blown-in insulation offered by Valley Insulation LLC also slows and stifles flames, giving you that extra bit of time to evacuate your family.
 That time can mean the difference between life and death.

 Related Post: Why Attic Insulation Is Important

 If you live in the Cincinnati, Ohio, area, then look no further than Valley Insulation LLC for all your insulation needs.
 Our team has 40 years of experience, and we keep your safety and home efficiency in mind when we install.
 Contact our team or call 513.353.4100 today.